ShivaGaneshAdepu/Project-1/README.md

 Includes MyInfArith for command-line use and a Python script for compilation.

-Tested with unit tests, edge cases, and Docker.
+Tested with unit tests, edge cases

 Limitations: slower performance, 30-decimal cap, basic error handling.